svnviet/nt-react/README.md

 3. POST component (Post/Post.jsx)
    This is the base component.
 It is simply the buidling block for the POSTS component which is then used to build the main page template (App.js).

 SETUP INSTRUCTIONS

 1. Download the code
-2. Run 'npm install' or 'yarn install' (if yarn is installed on your machine) within the project directory
+2. Run 'npm install'
-3. Run 'npm start' or 'yarn start' (if yarn is installed on your machine)
+3. Run 'npm start'